TurquoisePenguin7/metadata_date_extract_from_images/README.md

 TODO:
 ================
-* Add an ability to specify folders
+* Add an ability to specify folder location
 * Add a check for sorting files based on their extension according to the task description